Mushabbarahmed/Flask-React_integration_app/README.md

 Prerequisites
 1. Node.js and npm: Ensure you have Node.js and npm installed.
 2. Python: Ensure you have Python installed.
-3. Git: Ensure you have Git installed.
-4. Git LFS: Ensure you have Git LFS installed.

 Steps to Run the Application
 Frontend (React)